www-virtues-ag/virtues-dimens/PRESENTATION.md

 ### 🌐 Unified Principle and Cross-Platform Compatibility

-**AppDimens** is built on a platform-agnostic architecture.
+**Virtues** is built on a platform-agnostic architecture.
 Its core scaling logic is identical across platforms, ensuring consistent dimension behavior wherever your code runs.

 | Platform              | Integration                                                                                | Supported Paradigms                                 |
 | :-------------------- | :----------------------------------------------------------------------------------------- | :-------------------------------------------------- |